5 min read

 Duke Realty (3/3 – Citi Conference)

-Now let’s talk a little bit about the coronavirus and the full impact.
+Now let’s talk a little bit about the coronavirus and its full impact.
 I don’t think any of us know clearly what the impact is.
 At this point, it would appear that there will be short-term disruptions in the supply chain of raw materials and finished goods.
-And I’ll reiterate short term.
+And I’ll reiterate the short term.
 We spent a lot of time in the last 10 days talking to our clients.
 And they are anticipating short-term disruptions, 30 to 90 days.
 Depending on who they are and what their products are will ultimately determine what that impact is, but every one of our clients have said this has not changed their long-term real estate strategy.
 They are going to continue to move ahead with leases and build-to-suits acquisitions in 2020 and 2021.
 And just to reiterate: We signed leases last week with major clients across the country.
 So while it’s making clearly a lot of headlines and it has a lot of us nervous, most of our clients say it’s business as usual working forward.

 Union Pacific (3/3 – Raymond James Conference)